aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/license-management/_index.md

 ---
-title: "How to Set License for Aspose Page Java – License Management"
+title: "How to Set License for Aspose.Page Java API – License Management"
 linktitle: "License Management"
 second_title: "Aspose.Page Java API"
 description: "Learn how to set license for Aspose Page Java, monitor metered usage, and validate Aspose license with a pay‑per‑use model.
 Step‑by‑step guide for Java developers."